| Living in the NeighborhoodLate-Summer/Early-Fall Lawn MaintenanceDon’t Panic! Residents will begin to see some changes in

 power these lights each year, producing 2,600 pounds of carbon dioxide.

+One room in one house.
+Scary!
 To reduce energy, we are replacing our highest use standard incandescent

 light bulbs with the new florescent replacement bulbs which use only